 Water regularly and deeply during this month to keep your garden healthy and vibrant if conditions are still dry.

-Applying Kolush Manuka Mulch around the base of your plants can conserve up to 70% moisture in the soil and also suppresses weed growth.
+Applying mulch around the base of your plants can conserve up to 70% moisture in the soil and also suppresses weed growth.

-Summer can be brutal on lawns, so keep the weeds under control with Yates Weed & Feed for broadleaf week control, plus nutrients to give the lawn a quick green up.
+Summer can be brutal on lawns, so keep the weeds under control with Yates Weed & Feed for broadleaf weed control, plus nutrients to give the lawn a quick green up.